Recognizing Excellence in Corporate Inclusion

 Empowering Women in Leadership: Strategies for Corporate Success

 Organizations need to promote women to leadership positions because it benefits both their social responsibility and their business performance.
-Women struggle to reach executive roles because of workplace systems that need change plus gender bias and lack of support.
-Organizations need to create specific plans to overcome workplace barriers so female leaders can succeed in an environment that promotes diversity.
+Women struggle to reach executive roles because of workplace systems that need change, plus gender bias and lack of support.
+Organizations need to develop specific plans to overcome workplace barriers so female leaders can succeed in environments that promote diversity.
 These are the essential steps companies should take to build successful women leadership programs.

 Overcoming Gender Bias

 The hidden and open biases against women make it hard for them to reach top leadership positions.
 Women receive stronger negative feedback for their assertiveness than men do because assertiveness is a positive trait in male leaders.
-Organizations must develop complete bias training materials to assist employees in seeing their hidden biases and learning ways to decrease them.
-Organizations need to establish fair gender equality practices including equal pay standards and clear promotion standards to create equal opportunities for everyone.
+Organizations must develop comprehensive bias training materials to help employees recognize their hidden biases and learn ways to reduce them.
+Organizations need to establish fair gender-equality practices, including equal pay standards and clear promotion criteria, to create equal opportunities for everyone.
 Goldman Sachs achieved diversity results through targeted recruitment goals and special mentorship programs for women.
-Organizations that develop emotional intelligence in their staff help leaders handle problems better while showing understanding and clear communication to break down outdated leadership stereotypes.
+Organizations that develop emotional intelligence among their staff help leaders handle problems better, showing understanding and clear communication to break down outdated leadership stereotypes.

 Building Mentorship and Role Model Networks

-Mentorship supports women leaders by helping them build self-assurance and connecting them with professional connections.
+Mentorship supports women leaders by helping them build self-assurance and connecting with professional networks.
 Organizations set up mentorship systems to let women connect with senior leaders who teach them how to succeed in corporate settings.
-Mentors help mentees find their way up the career ladder by teaching them how to beat workplace challenges plus connecting them with key people who boost their professional progress.
+Mentors help mentees find their way up the career ladder by teaching them how to overcome workplace challenges and connecting them with key people who boost their professional progress.
 Female leaders Sheryl Sandberg and Ursula Burns demonstrate through their mentorship how to develop new women leaders while helping organizations become more inclusive.
-When men support this effort they make mentorship more inclusive and team-based.
+When men support this effort, they make mentorship more inclusive and team-based.

 women in leadership